MrDave/Salary_Predictor/README.md

 ```commandline
 python main.py
 ```
-**Be aware that this scripts need a lot of time to finish**
+**Be aware that this script needs a lot of time to finish**
-~10 minutes (unless some of the optional arguments are selected)
+It takes ~10 minutes (unless some of the optional arguments are selected)

 Example result:
 ```